-It is important to ensure that third-party LV installations are not adversely affected by the conveyance of potential via combined HV & LV earthing systems, or by the conveyance of potential via the soil.
+It is important to ensure susceptible locations are not adversely affected by the conveyance of potential via combined HV & LV earthing systems, or by the conveyance of potential via the soil.
 Where a site has a 'High EPR' classification, the design of the earthing system must incorporate measures to safeguard third parties, for example, by segregating HV & LV electrodes and/or providing suitable separation distance through the soil to the HV electrode.